Peacock Goat: Goat Breed Profile and Information

 The front half of the body is predominately white with black boots, and the back half of the body is predominately black.

-However, the breed did not receive official recognition until the year 1992.
-They first established the Peacock goat herd book in the year 1992.
+However, the breed did not receive official recognition until 1992.
+They first established the Peacock goat herd book in 1992.

 The canton of Aargau became the site of the establishment of the first Peacock Goat Breeding Association In 1989.